Evan-Tyo/Blog/content/posts/setting-up-hugo.md

 - Configured the site
 - Published the site

-Uploading and deploying the site will be in separate posts.\
 Thank you for following along and I hope this document was helpful!

 ---